LearnWeb3DAO/Defi-Exchange/README.md

 - Now lets create a constants folder to keep track of any constants we might have.
 Create a `constants` folder under `my-app` folder and inside the `constants` folder create a file names index.js
 - Paste the following code.

-  - Replace `ABI-CRYPTO-DEV-TOKEN-CONTRACT` with the `abi` of the crypto dev token contract that you depoyed in the `ICO` tutorial.
+  - Replace `ABI-CRYPTO-DEV-TOKEN-CONTRACT` with the abi of the `Crypto Dev` token contract that you deployed in the ICO tutorial.
-  - Replace `ADDRESS-OF-CRYPTO-DEV-TOKEN-CONTRACT` with the address of the crypto dev token contract that you deployed in the ICO tutorial
+  - Replace `ADDRESS-OF-CRYPTO-DEV-TOKEN-CONTRACT` with the address of the `Crypto Dev` token contract that you deployed in the ICO tutorial
   - Replace `ABI-EXCHANGE-CONTRACT` with the abi of the Exchange Contract.
 To get the abi for your contract, go to your `hardhat-tutorial/artifacts/contracts/Exchange.sol` folder and from your `Exchange.json` file get the array marked under the `"abi"` key.
   - Replace `ADDRESS-EXCHANGE-CONTRACT` with the address of the exchange contract that you deployed above and saved to your notepad